fredyvelasquezgt/personal-blog-next-js/posts/argentina.md

 ### Day 2

 The next day was more of the same: exploring the city.
 What made this day special was that we actually had breakfast.
 We decided to go to San Telmo, a neighborhood near where we were staying, which is known for its great gastronomy.
 We had some ridiculously expensive waffles that didn't taste as good as we expected...

+After breakfast, we decided to go and explore the neighborhood of Palermo.